z-prize/prize-mobile-msm/README.md

 A number of trials will be conducted until a stable Mean Latency is confidently estimated for the submission.
 At a minimum, this will be 1000 trials.
 Additional trials may be conducted if a stable mean is not observed.

-The provided test harness template will include an implementation for the benchmarking procedure described above, and should be used by competitors as a reference.
+The provided test harness template includes an implementation for the benchmarking procedure described above, and should be used by competitors as a reference.

 All trials for the final judging will be conducted on a single target device, at full charge, plugged in, and placed in airplane mode.
 All reasonable efforts will be made to ensure a consistent judging environment for all submissions.